Rhea-Braithwaite/IntrotoIM/finalProject/README.md

 ### Initial Design
 To do this project, I first began by doing a general outline of the game design and the notes, which I initially just had as circles.

 The lanes were simple, just drawing lines and the same was for the play zone.
-I used my [DreamCatcher code](https://github.com/Rhea-Braithwaite/IntrotoIM/tree/main/April13) as it had a similar idea for falling notes, with each circle beginning to fall after the one before reached a certain point on the screen.
+I used my [DreamCatcher code](https://github.com/Rhea-Braithwaite/IntrotoIM/tree/main/April13) as it had a similar idea for falling objects.
+Therefore, each circle began to fall after the one before reached a certain point on the screen.

 ![](media/gifs/Fall1.gif)